Preliminary info for the 2018 intake!

 Online Application Form

-You must fill a separate application form for each programme you apply to.
-The application forms are available in the national Studyinfo.fi portal and also accessible on the programme webpages during the application time.
+You must fill a separate application form for each Master's degree programme you apply to.
+The application forms are available in the national Studyinfo.fi portal and also accessible on the programme webpages during the application round.
 All applications are preprocessed by University Admissions Finland (UAF).

-On the form, you must also provide a description of the grading scale used in your Bachelor’s studies and a direct link to a website where the scale can be verified.
+In the application form, you must also provide a description of the grading scale used in your Bachelor’s studies and a direct link to a website where the scale can be verified.
 If there is no official website where the information on the grading scale can be verified, the information should be included in the transcript of records.
 If it is not, a separate official document describing the grading scale is required.
-The document should be issued and officially certified by the awarding institution, or compiled by the applicant and officially certified by the awarding institution.
+The document must be issued and officially certified by the awarding institution, or compiled by you and officially certified by the awarding institution.
 Please see Required enclosures below for more detailed instructions.

 We do not require enclosed letters of recommendation.
 However, you must give in the online application form the names and contact information of two (preferably academic) persons who know your academic achievements and have promised to answer our queries about you.